 Search Engine Optimisation

-You may benefit from some professional help to boost your website rankings, although we’d urge you to take great care, as Google can spot unnatural activity with ease.
-Writing great content, and securing relevant and strong inbound links to your company site are the two tried and tested ways of strengthening your search engine rankings.
+You may benefit from professional help to boost your website rankings, though we’d urge you to exercise caution, as Google can easily spot unnatural activity.
+Writing great content and securing relevant, high-quality inbound links to your company site remain the most reliable ways to improve your search engine rankings.

 Domain names

-Provide your company with a professional image by securing a domain name – to use with your custom website, and use the name for business emails too.
-Domain names are inexpensive (often under £30 for a 2-year .com name, and under £15 for a 2-year .co.uk name), however, you will need to renew them periodically.
+Securing a domain name will provide your company with a professional image.
+You can use the name for your custom website and business emails.
+Domain names are inexpensive (often under £30 for a 2-year .com name and under £15 for a 2-year .co.uk name); however, you must renew them periodically.

 A wide variety of physical products, including business cards, professionally printed company paperwork (for those increasingly rare offline communications), pens, paper, notepads, etc.